Tuesday, June 19, 2012

 Open products are also modular can be easily updated, they are NOT programmed for obsolescence or made difficult to modify.
 This makes them incompatible with closed products (designed with control in mind).
 In other words, open and modular products cannot be simply copied by classical business organizations, which design on a very different philosophy.

-The service needs to be transparent, to allow the consumer to follow the process and to intervene at critical moments.
+Servicing a product needs to be transparent, to allow the consumer to follow the process and to intervene at critical moments.
 See the draft of SENSORICA service system.

 more to come...